-Though their large size can be intimidating, the Neapolitan Mastiff dog breed is a gentle giant that makes an excellent family pet.
-These dogs love their families unconditionally, but are wary of strangers.
-There’s no doubt these dogs will protect you from an intruder.
-Their fearless and protective attitude are sure to frighten any unwanted visitors.
+Though their large size can be intimidating, the Neapolitan mastiff dog breed is a gentle giant that makes an excellent family pet.
+These dogs love their families unconditionally but are wary of strangers.
+There is no doubt these dogs will protect you from an intruder.
+Their fearless and protective attitude is sure to frighten any unwanted visitors.

-In general, Neapolitan Mastiffs are quite low-maintenance, easy-going pets.
+In general, Neapolitan mastiffs are quite low-maintenance, easy-going pets.
 Like all pets, they have their quirks.
-Here’s everything you need to know about this adorably huge dog breed.
+Here is everything you need to know about this adorably huge dog breed.

 Characteristics of the Neapolitan Mastiff